-- 1) Use the 1 key to scroll through the existing registry devices - 2) Use the 2 key to enter a name for each device.
+- 1) Use the [1] key to scroll through the existing registry devices - 2) Use the [2] key to enter a name for each device.
 Giving each remote device a name to designate its function and/or location is a good way to organize the CellScale network. - 3) Broadcast rate defaults to 1 transmission per second.
 This is adequate for most applications.
 As registry device quantity increases, throughput will go down, especially on devices with this parameter set too high.
 Limit small networks to 10 transmission per second.
 Large networks with 4 or more smart devices (3750CS, 9750) should have fewer transmissions per second per device.
-3750CS and 9750 meters require the most transmission time.
-Usually modems hooked to devices such as scoreboard displays require little data and therefore do not slow down the network. - 4) Timeout is how long the CellScale will wait for a remote device to respond, before dropping it from the active registry.
+3750CS, 9850, and 9750A meters require the most transmission time.
+Usually modems hooked to devices such as scoreboard displays require little data and therefore do not slow down the network.
+Limited to a maximum of 10 transmissions per second.
+The Broadcast rate is only related to weight transmissions on MSI RF Indicators. - 4) Timeout is how long the CellScale will wait for a remote device to respond, before dropping it from the active registry.
 Make this number large enough to give you time to turn on the peripheral device. - 5) Retry is the time delay before the CellScale attempts to contact a lost device. - 6) Retry attempts is how many times the CellScale attempts to contact a lost device before it gives up.
-When setting up a CellScale as a slave, this should be set to 255 so that the device will never remove the device from the registry list. - 7) Important!
-When finished, press [7] to save the device profile.